Behind the smoke and mirrors: demystifying misdirection

 Misdirection is arousing the absorbed interest of a spectator in some object, person, or idea away from the magician’s method, during those moments in which the performer makes the secret sleight (or subterfuge), thus making possible its undetected execution.

-Attention in misdirection can be auditory, temporal (magicians refer to it as time misdirection, which is just a fancy way of saying “wait till they forget a compromising detail”), or spatial attention (when out of the formerly-empty cup rolls a ball across the table, it draws your spatial attention away from the magician’s hand loading the cup with a lemon; but this is not necessarily confined to visual experience).
+Attention in misdirection can be auditory, temporal (magicians refer to it as time misdirection, which isa fancy way of saying “wait till they forget a compromising detail”), or spatial attention (when out of the formerly-empty cup rolls a ball across the table, it draws your spatial attention away from the magician’s hand loading the cup with a lemon; but this is not necessarily confined to visual experience).

 By compelling the audience to attend to a minor thing, the performer distracts the audience from attending to the major thing.

-You can find a great resource on the taxonomy of misdirection (there have been many in magic literature) in Lamont and Wiseman’s Magic in Theory.
+You can find a great resource on the taxonomy of misdirection (there have been many in magic literature) in Lamont and Wiseman’s Magic in theory.

 taxonomy of misdirection.jpg

-Not only sleight-of-hand, but expert audience management is the mark of a professional magician.
-Every professional magician strives to control an audience’s attention like the masters of misdirection — Tommy Wonder, Slydini, or Max Malini.
+Not only sleight-of-hand, but expert audience management is the mark of a professional magician. every professional magician strives to control an audience’s attention like the masters of misdirection — Tommy Wonder, Slydini, or Max Malini.

-Malini’s hands were so small he couldn’t conceal the standard magician’s props in his hand, not even a playing card—but the power of his gaze was such that he could cause inattentional blindness and convince you that a baseball disappeared in midair (just by looking upward and apparently tossing the ball up).
-Misdirection came so naturally to Slydini that Slydini would sometimes misdirect himself!
+Malini’s hands were so small he couldn’t conceal the standard magician’s props in his hand, not even a playing card—but the power of his gaze was such that he could cause inattentional blindness and convince you that a baseball disappeared in midair (just by looking upward and apparently tossing the ball up). misdirection came so naturally to Slydini that Slydini would sometimes misdirect himself!

-Slydini, proficient in the theory of misdirection, can fool you with a balls trick whose secret you already know.
-You might even perform the Cups and Balls yourself, but Ricky Jay — an admirer of Slydini and Malini — can still misdirect every magician in the theater when he performs the Cups and Balls.
+Slydini, proficient in the theory of misdirection, can fool you with a balls trick whose secret you already know. you might even perform the cups and balls yourself, but Ricky Jay — an admirer of Slydini and Malini — can still misdirect every magician in the theater when he performs the cups and balls.

 That’s the power of misdirection.

-The crucial principle of magic is misdirection.
-It is the best secret of magic.
+The crucial principle of magic is misdirection. it is the best secret of magic.

-Technique can get you far, but you can accomplish miracles with pure misdirection.
-With technique, a magician resorts to manual (by hand) maneuvers.
+Technique can get you far, but you can accomplish miracles with pure misdirection. with technique, a magician resorts to manual (by hand) maneuvers.
 But with strong misdirection, the magician can do things right under your nose without your noticing or remembering.

-Later on, I’ll give two examples of my own taxonomy of misdirection — one overt and the other more subtle.
+Later on, i’ll give two examples of my own taxonomy of misdirection — one overt and the other more subtle.

 It’s what the magician wants the audience to imagine.

 From the outset, the aspiring magician must dismiss such an impression from his mind.
 If he believe a hand can be moved without motion being detected, let him practice.
 Move a cork only one inch.
 Practice for a year.
-At the end of that year he’ll be no nearer the consummation of the feat than he was at the start.
+At the end of that year, he’ll be no nearer the consummation of the feat than he was at the start.
 If he has a lot of time on his hands, let him practice for five years.

 The result will be the same.

-No, magic is based on a principle more deceptive than mere speed of movement.
-Yes, articles are transmitted from one place to another before the eyes of the audience.
+No, magic is based on a principle more deceptive than mere speed of movement. yes, articles are transmitted from one place to another before the eyes of the audience.

 But it’s always done covertly.

-That’s why magicians say, "the hand is quicker than the eye."
-It's a red herring.
-The audience tries to detect movements which are never even attempted, the result being other movements are conducted with impunity.
+That’s why magicians say, “The hand is quicker than the eye.”
+It’s a red herring.
+The audience tries to detect movements that are never even attempted, and the result is that other movements are conducted with impunity.

-Misdirection is the grand basis of a magician's actions.
-And the more natural the performer's movements, the more complete will be the deception.
+Misdirection is the grand basis of a magician’s actions. the more natural the performer’s movements, the more complete will be the deception.

-How to Practice Misdirection?
+How to practice misdirection?

-2. Think of some questions you might ask someone that would compel them to look you in the eye.
-The question need not be outrageous.
-“Are you right-handed or left-handed?” works.
-It fits in the context of any magic trick as well—advanced tricks and easy magic tricks.
-When entertaining two or more people, ask, “Who of you is the most trustworthy person?”
-This question has the added benefit of influencing them to look at each other (and away from you).
+2. think of some questions you might ask someone that would compel them to look you in the eye. the question need not be outrageous. “are you right-handed or left-handed?” works. it fits in the context of any magic trick as well—advanced tricks and easy magic tricks. when entertaining two or more people, ask, “Who of you is the most trustworthy person?” this question has the added benefit of influencing them to look at each other (and away from you).

-2. You must convince yourself misdirection can be powerful.
-Next time you’re with friends or are performing, have something in your hand like a coin, chapstick, or pen cap.
+2. You must convince yourself that misdirection can be powerful.
+Next time you’re with friends or are performing, have something in your hand, like a coin, chapstick, or pen cap.
 Act like you are tossing it up into the air.
 Look up to the point where that imaginary pen cap paused in the air.
 Do all this while retaining the pen cap in your hand.

 In front of a mirror, observe yourself.

-Many magicians practice only the false transfer without practicing the real transfer.
+Many magicians practice only the false transfer without practicing The real transfer.

 According to magic literature such as the Books of Wonder by Tommy Wonder, this is a great sin in misdirection magic.

-Just as important as technique is your naturalness.
-Practice placing the wad into your hand.
+Just as important as technique is your naturalness. practice placing the wad into your hand.

-Notice how your eyes flitter from your right hand to your left hand as you pass the paper from your right hand to hold in your left hand.
-Notice exactly what your right hand does in the second after transferring its paper to the left.
-It relaxes.
+Notice how your eyes flitter from your right hand to your left hand as you pass the paper from your right hand to hold in your left hand. notice exactly what your right-hand does in the second after transferring its paper to the left. it relaxes.

-When you master misdirection, you’ll be able to use it with any objects—not just small tissues and coins.
+When you master misdirection, you’ll be able to use it with any objects—not only small tissues and coins.
 Max Malini—the master of misdirection—had hands so tiny he couldn’t palm a card without its edges poking out.
 But he entertained royalty around the world because of his gaze.
 Max even used it in financial relationships.

-THAT is the art of misdirection.
+That is the art of misdirection.

-magician term for distraction.gif
+magician term for distraction misdirection orange tuxedo

-How to Use Misdirection in Magic
+How to use misdirection in magic

 technique_misdirection.jpg